Skip to main content

 Leadership-in-Action Experience

-Spend your second summer abroad, putting your knowledge to use in the real world.
+Spend your summer abroad to gain intercultural competency, learn from mentors in the field, and reflect on your role as a leader and researcher in creating a better world.
 You will be able to choose from a variety of options:

 Networking